 Performance Indicator Target Performance A Number of projected jobs created through targeted interventions 150 105 Reason below target This indicator is a combined potential job creation programme which includes the Starting in Business gra and Chorley Works.
 The changes to criteria for the retail grant programm amount of start-up funding available has impacted applications which have been received over 2017/18.
-This applications being received and the number of projected anticipated. e and the re on the nur eduction in the mber of grant Action required Clearly Identified on both the Council's website and the Choose Cholley website.
+This applications being received and the number of projected anticipated. nt programme e and the re on the nur is has resulted e, Chorley BIG eduction in the mber of grant I in fewer grant Action required Clearly Identified on both the Council's website and the Choose Choney website.
 The Trend: ◆ Performance in 2016/17 was 159 against a target of 15 105 against a target of 150, therefore performance is wor

-Performance Indicator Target Performance Number of projected jobs created through inward investment 60 2 Reason below target This idicator includes the number of projected jobs created investors under the Welcome Grant and as part of the Chaprocess.
-There have been 2 jobs created for 2017/18 against a through inward investment are reliant primarily on availal for business to relocate to in Chorley.
-We continue however the availability of this land is at present limited businesses enquiring about grants cannot always be met a target of 60 bility of land a to receive gland therefor nent Charter .
-Jobs created nd/or premises rant enquiries, Action required Dilliu idiwalu ialiu idi developilletil acioss lillee siles lo delivel ilidie avallable ialiu ili Trend: Performance in 2016/17 was 25 against a target of 60.
-Outturn for 2017/18 is 2
+Performance Indicator Target Performance A Number of projected jobs created through inward investment 60 2 Reason below target This idicator includes the number of projected jobs created through work with inward investors under the Welcome Grant and as part of the Chorley Employment Charter process.
+There have been 2 jobs created for 2017/18 against a target of 60.
+Jobs created through inward investment are reliant primarily on availability of land and/or premises for business to relocate to in Chorley.
+We continue to receive grant enquiries, however the availability of this land is at present limited and therefore the needs of businesses enquiring about grants cannot always be met.
+Action required The grants will continue to be made available as part of the inward investment offer.
+Over the next year, the 2017/18 Corporate Strategy will be delivering a project to bring forward land for development across three sites to deliver more available land in the medium to long term.
+This will enable more available land/premises for businesses to relocate to in Chorley.
+Trend: ▶ Performance in 2016/17 was 25 against a target of 60.
+Outturn for 2017/18 is 2 against a target of 60; therefore performance is worse than last year.